Synthetixio/SIPs/SIPS/sip-53.md

 #### Initial Capital

-The market creation functionality of the `BinaryOptionMarketFactory` contract will be public; anyone at all will be able to create a market, provided they can meet the minimum capitalisation requirement ($C$).
+The market creation functionality of the `BinaryOptionMarketFactory` contract will be public; anyone at all will be able to create a market, provided they can meet the minimum capitalisation requirement $C$.
 The initial capital requirement will dissuade users from creating low-liquidity markets flippantly.

 Without initial positive values for $Q_L$ and $Q_S$, $P_L$ and $P_S$ are undefined.
 Therefore the market creator is required to contribute a minimum initial value of $C$ worth of tokens.
 No constraints are placed upon the initial division of funds between $Q_L$ and $Q_S$, which will determine the specific initial prices, but the sum $Q_L + Q_S$ must be worth more than $C$.
 The market creator will be awarded options for this initial capital, just like any other bidder.